Stock Trading Platform

 We did a competitive analysis of other stock trading platforms.

-I looked at competitor’s products that were popular with our users that included traditional banks, and online only services like Wealthsimple.
+I researched popular products by competitors which included traditional banks and online only services like Wealthsimple.

-We checked the banks existing research on our target demographic.
+We checked the TD’s existing research on our target demographic.

-I spoke with researchers at the bank about which values were most important to these users and relevant context to keep in mind.
+I reviewed the data and discussed with researchers at TD to determine which values were most important to these users, along with relevant context to keep in mind."

 We ran usability tests and user interviews on the existing experience.

-We asked users to score the existing experience on usability, visual appeal, ease of use and relevance of content.
-This information would help shape a design approach and provide a benchmark to measure the new designs potential for success.
+I asked users to score the existing experience on usability, visual appeal, ease of use and relevance of content.
+This information would help shape a design approach and provide a benchmark to measure the new designs against.

 Discover